ODATANO/ODATANO/README.md

 - **Lazy On-Demand Indexing**: Data fetched from Cardano on first access, persisted to SQLite, then served from local database
 - **Type Safety**: Full TypeScript implementation with CAP type generation
-- **Comprehensive Testing**: 83 tests with 65.68% code coverage and 100% pass
+- **Comprehensive Testing**: 276 tests with 90%+ code coverage and 100% pass
   rate
+- **CI/CD**: Automated testing on Node.js 20.x and 22.x with Codecov integration
-- **Other features**: Error handling, logging, validation, and monitoring
+- **Enterprise Features**: Error handling, structured logging, input validation, and monitoring

 ## Architecture